 The dance consists of tipping the head back and holding his tail in an upright position and spread out.
 He then wags his head and body.

-The female will decide whether breed with a specific male.
+The female will decide chose whether to breed with a specific male.

 Both males and females build the nest, with the female primarily responsible for most of the work.